Authored by the expert who managed and guided the team behind the Slovenia Property Pack

 Which amenities increase rent the most in Ljubljana?

-The top five rent-boosting amenities in Ljubljana are dedicated parking, elevator, air conditioning, balcony/terrace, and modern energy-efficient heating.
+The top five amenities that increase rent in Ljubljana are parking, balcony or terrace, elevator, air conditioning, and a renovated kitchen or bathroom.

 In our property pack covering the real estate market in Ljubljana, we cover what are the best investments a landlord can make.